IQSS/social_science_software_toolkit/best_practices_per_language/r_quickstart_guide.md

 # R Package Development Quickstart Guide

-This Quickstart Guide lays out the general steps you should follow to develop and publish an R package that conforms to the [IQSS Best Practices for R Statistical Software Development](https://github.com/IQSS/social_science_software_toolkit/blob/master/best_practices_per_language/r_best_practices.md).
+This Quickstart Guide lays out the general steps you should follow to develop and publish an R package that conforms with the [IQSS Best Practices for R Statistical Software Development](https://github.com/IQSS/social_science_software_toolkit/blob/master/best_practices_per_language/r_best_practices.md).

 The [IQSSdevtools package](https://github.com/IQSS/IQSSdevtools) automates much of the work of setting up the package, checking that it can be built/passes its tests, and publishing it.
-Nonetheless, you have to fill in the package's contents--source code, documentation, many of its tests--manually.
-For details on how to do this, in the Quickstart Guide we link to relevant sections from Hadley Wickham's (HW) free book [*R Packages*](http://r-pkgs.had.co.nz/).
+Nonetheless, you have to manually fill in the package's contents--source code, documentation and many of its tests.
+For extended details on how to do this, in this Quickstart Guide we link to other resources, including relevant sections from Hadley Wickham's (HW) free book [*R Packages*](http://r-pkgs.had.co.nz/).

 ## 1. Initializing the package

-Before loading up R, we recommend setting up a GitHub account [here](https://github.com/join), if you haven't done so already.
-GitHub stores your ([version controlled](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control)) code remotely in a GitHub "repository", enables collaboration, and provides a platform for your users to report bugs. .
+Before starting up R, we recommend getting a GitHub account [here](https://github.com/join), if you don't already have one.
+You can use GitHub to remotely store your ([version controlled](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control)) code in a GitHub "repository".
+The service also enables collaboration and provides a platform for your users to report bugs.
 For more details about Git and GitHub see [HW: Git and GitHub](http://r-pkgs.had.co.nz/git.html).

-Once you have a GitHub account you should get your GitHub personal access token.
+Once you have a GitHub account, you should get a GitHub personal access token.
 To do this visit the [GitHub tokens website](https://github.com/settings/tokens).
-Having your personal access token will allow **IQSSdevtools** to create your packages GitHub repository and update it as you make changes to your package.
+Having a personal access token will allow **IQSSdevtools** to create your package's GitHub repository, as well as update it as you make changes to your package.

-Once you have your GitHub personal access token, open R and use **IQSSdevtools** to initialise your new R package.
+After getting your GitHub personal access token, open R and use **IQSSdevtools** to initialise your new R package.
 For example, imagine we want to start a package called `MyPackage` in our current working directory and our GitHub personal access token is `adfaoihgalkxygoidsn`.
 Initialize this package using the following code in the R console:

 ```r
 IQSSdevtools::init_iqss_package(path = "MyPackage",